|

 - date of the last change

-The printout (spool file READDIR) provides also a size subtotal for each directory and a
+Optionally the contents of this database file can be printed.
+The printout provides also a size subtotal for each directory and a gross total.

 - DIR - Path name of the directory to be processed.